PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Introduction

 Traditional approaches for learning dynamics of human motion mainly use probabilistic models including hidden Markov model~\cite{brand2000style}, linear dynamic system~\cite{pavlovic2001learning} and restricted Boltzmann machine~\cite{taylor2007modeling}.
 Prior knowledge about human motion is typically imposed and statistical models are used to constrain pose dynamics.
 Imposing physics based constraints is difficult and complex.
 Also, these approaches either generate unrealistic human motion or result in intractable estimation and inference problems.

 Deep learning has also been successfully applied in human motion prediction.
 A family of methods based on Recurrent Neural Networks (RNN) are proposed, e.g., encoder-recurrent-decoder~\cite{fragkiadaki2015recurrent}, structural-RNN~\cite{jain2016structural} and RNN with de-noising autoencoder~\cite{ghosh2017learning}.
 These models learn structural and temporal dependencies from the training data and directly predict future poses.
 However, they tend to converge to the mean pose or fail to generate natural-looking poses.
 Martinez et al.~\cite{martinez2017human} proposed Recurrent Encoder-Decoder (RED) with residual connections that predicts velocities of body joint motion rather than poses.
-This approach mitigates the mean pose problem but may produce inaccurate and unnatural poses for long-term predictions (see results of RED in Figure~\ref{fig:walking}).
+This approach mitigates the mean pose problem but still produces very inaccurate poses, especially for long-term predictions (see results of RED in Figure~\ref{fig:walking}).

 Another disadvantage of RED based approaches is that the decoder RNN neglects temporal relations between poses of different frames due to autoregression based prediction.
-To address this issue, inspired by position embedding widely used in natural language processing~\cite{vaswani2017attention,gehring2017convolutional}, we aim to design an network which could encode temporal relative positions of different frames.
+To address this issue, we aim to design a network which encodes temporal relative positions of different frames.
+This approach is partly inspired by the position embedding which is widely used in natural language processing~\cite{vaswani2017attention,gehring2017convolutional}.

-For representing 3D human poses, the widely used parameterization schemes include the Euler angle, exponential map and quaternion~\cite{grassia1998practical}.
+For representing 3D human poses, the extensively used parameterization schemes include the Euler angle, exponential map and quaternion~\cite{grassia1998practical}.
 The exponential map is the most popularly adopted but it suffers from singularities (i.e., gimbal lock) and discontinuities of joint angles~\cite{grassia1998practical}.
 The quaternion parameterization is free of singularities and discontinuities of the representation, and would gain a more practical insight into human motion prediction.
-These advantages have been confirmed by the recently proposed QuaterNet~\cite{pavllo:quaternet:2018} which employs quaternion to represent the input pose.
+These advantages have been confirmed by the recently proposed QuaterNet~\cite{pavllo:quaternet:2018} which employs quaternion to represent the input poses.
 However, QuaterNet abandons the raw input of exponential maps and also requires additional operations of preprocessing and postprocessing.
 An end-to-end network that makes full use of the quaternion parameterization is still absent.